New Study Says Great Barrier Reef Has Come Close To Death Five Times In Last 30,000 Years

 A combination of factors led to the reef’s fifth and final mass coral die-off, as the researchers cited poor water quality, rising sea levels, and an overflow of sediment as the reasons behind the event, which is estimated to have taken place about 10,000 years ago.
 With all the migrations that took place as the Great Barrier Reef tried to survive the die-offs, the team believes that its modern incarnation firmed up approximately 9,000 years ago.

-Looking at the current situation, where coral bleaching is a major cause for concern for those trying to save the Great Barrier Reef, study lead author and University of Sydney researcher Jody Webster said that he has “great concerns” about how the reef could survive in its present state, due to the intensity of the stresses it is facing, and may likely face in the near future.
+Looking at the current situation, where coral bleaching is a major cause for concern for those trying to save the Great Barrier Reef, study lead author and University of Sydney researcher Jody Webster said that he has “great concerns” about how the reef could survive in its present state due to the intensity of the stresses it is facing and may likely face in the near future.

 The sadness of a dive on the Great Barrier Reef, and the hope it's trauma might remind us to take climate change seriously https://t.co/apsFakwSD6